How we are helping

 Australia's investments in education enable children, particularly girls and children with a disability, to gain the skills they need to obtain work or go on to further study and to lead productive lives.
 Australia's education investments in the Indo-Pacific include:

-- investing in innovative approaches and research with the private sector and civil society to improve access, reach and the quality of education
+- investing in innovative approaches and research with the private sector and civil society to improve access, reach and the quality of education; and

 - strengthening the management and accountability of education policies and systems, to ensure the sustainability of our investments.